- The consortium supports the development of an additional 126 Megawatt capacity at a wind farm in Finland.

 - Driving incremental production of renewable electricity in Europe, the deal is expected to add 330 Gigawatt hours of clean power to the electricity grid.

-- Netherlands-headquartered HEINEKEN, Philips, Signify and Nouryon committed to contracting renewable electricity from the wind farm for the first 10 years through a virtual Power Purchase Agreement (PPA).
+- Netherlands-headquartered HEINEKEN, Philips, Signify, and Nobian committed to contracting renewable electricity from the wind farm for the first 10 years through a virtual Power Purchase Agreement (PPA).

 The companies joined forces to support the development of 35 wind turbines in the Mutkalampi municipality in Finland, which is scheduled for completion in 2023.
 The virtual PPA covers an expected output volume of 330 GWh per year – equivalent to the electricity consumption of 40,000 households.
 Compared to the average European electricity generation, this renewable electricity will help to avoid over 230,000 tons of CO2 emissions per year.